-BMID has obtained the Qualified status for its Sign Validation Service and is in this regard under supervision of the Belgian national supervisory body.
+BMID has obtained the Qualified status for its Sign Validation Service, is in this regard under supervision of the Belgian national supervisory body, and undergoes regular audits on this subject.

 BMID provides identity proofing, subject device provisioning and revocation components services towards Digicert / Quo Vadis for the issuance of qualified signing certificates.
 BMID is eIDAS certified for these component services and via Digicert / Quo Vadis these component services are under supervision of the Belgian national supervisory body.
+BMID undergoes regular audits on these subjects.